The Best Boomboxes of the 80s you need to know about

 Sanyo MCD-Z1

-The Sanyo MCD-X1Opens in a new tab.(eBay.com) 80s boombox is the perfect way to relive the good old daysOpens in a new tab..
+The Sanyo MCD-X1(eBay.com) 80s boombox is the perfect way to relive the good old days.
 This awesome boombox features AM/FM radio, a cassette player, and a compact disc player so that you can listen to all your favorite songs from the 80s.

 The Sanyo MCD-X1 80s boombox is also portable, so you can take it wherever you go.
 The controls are easy to use, and the LED display makes it easy to see what’s playing.
 It also has a built-in equalizer to adjust the sound to your liking, so if you like it loud, you can turn it up to the max.